isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 <p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.3;">Singapore will launch the Vaccinated Travel Lanes (VTLs) for <b>Finland, Indonesia, Malaysia and Sweden</b> from 29 November 2021 and will open for Vaccinated Travel Pass (VTP) applications from 22 November 2021.
 We will launch the VTLs for <b>Qatar, Saudi Arabia and the United Arab Emirates</b> from 6 December 2021, and will open for VTP applications from 29 November 2021.
 We also intend to launch a VTL for <b>India</b> for entry into Singapore from 29 November 2021 and will open VTP applications from 22 November 2021. </p>
 </div>

-The Vaccinated Travel Lane (VTL) allows quarantine-free travel to Singapore.
-On this page, you will find the following key information on the VTL:
+<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.3;">The Vaccinated Travel Lane (VTL) allows quarantine-free travel to Singapore.
+On this page, you will find the following key information on the VTL:</p>
 <ol>
 	<li style="line-height:1.3;"><a href="#countries">VTL Countries/Regions</a></li>
 	<li style="line-height:1.3;"><a href="#Eligibility">Eligibility</a></li>